 separative persona my Guru appeared to be reflecting to me. . .

-Little did I know what He fully meant!
+Little did I know (in that moment) what He fully meant!

 I had never particularly singled out "self-pity" as a character

 liability in myself, because I didn't engage in it

 any more or less than anyone else I knew.
 It was so "normal" that I never had paid it